 He never became disillusioned, he says, because he was never “illusioned” in the first place.

-“I took a sales job with franchisor Snap-On Tools right out of college,” says Lager.
-“By the time I was offered the opportunity to own a Snap-On Tools franchise after 6 months, I understood the franchisor’s priorities and business model.
+“I took a sales job with a major mobile tool franchisor right out of college,” says Lager.
+“By the time I was offered the opportunity to own a franchise after 6 months, I understood the franchisor’s priorities and business model.

 “While they wanted their franchisees to succeed and, in my opinion, gave them a system to do so, their priority was their own success as a corporation.
 Like all franchisors, they see the franchisee as a means to that end.”